 There are no cheap flights to Liechtenstein and only partly because the principality has no airport.

-The closest airport is St Gallen-Altenrhein (ACH) with around three daily scheduled flights to Vienna (and charter flights especially in winter) on People’s Viennaline.
+The closest airport is St Gallen-Altenrhein (ACH) with usually two daily scheduled flights to Vienna (and charter flights to mostly Mediterranean destinations) on People’s Airline.
+Flying time is only an hour but tickets are usually not cheap.

 For travelers from other destinations, the more realistic options are Bodensee Airport-Friedrichshafen (FDH) in Germany and especially Zurich International (ZRH) in Switzerland.